Golp-Voxel/Tango-Thorlabs_Cameras/README.md

 ### ListCameras

+This command will list all the Cameras connected to the PC.
 ``` python
 ListCameras()
 ```

-This command will list all the Cameras connected to the PC.
+Returning the ID of the camera such as: '17946'(`<listCameras info>`),

 ### ConnectCamera